Creating flight plans only works when the following requirements for the coordinate reference system are met:

 Refer to the customizing layers section for details on configuring the display of GCPs in the workspace.

 Projects are automatically saved when a sensor is added to the project.
-Any other time, you can manually click the save button on the top left in the workspace.
+Any other time, you can manually click the button on the top left in the workspace.

-Additionally, it is feasible to save the project under a different name by clicking on the down arrow next to the save button.
+Additionally, it is feasible to save the project under a different name by clicking on the down arrow next to the button.
 The original project will then remain unchanged.